franverona/LoadGo-for-WP/README.md

 PNGs files look better because they have transparency.
 Thus try to use a PNG version of your logo with a background color that fits its main color.

 **LoadGo for WP** is under GPLv2 License.
 Feel free to download, modify and adapt it to your own purposes.
 If you find any bug, send a pull request or write an issue.

+## Donate

+This plugin is 100% free, but if you want to support my work you can [make a donation using Paypal](https://www.paypal.me/franverona).